Mehcanic/project-3-backend/README.md

 - Rafael Velho Soares [<https://github.com/Rafaelvsoares>]
 - Rob Wilhelmsson [<https://github.com/robwilhelmsson>]

-Our task was to create full stack application using MERN stack.
+Our task was to create a full-stack application using the MERN stack.

 The application had to be a CRUD application with multiple models.
 It had to be deployed online and to have automated tests for at least one RESTful resource on the back-end.
-I was responsible for the backend and login with signup on the front-end part of application.
-Also I was responsible for deployment and GitHub repositories.
+I was responsible for the backend and login with signup on the front-end part of the application.
+Also, I was responsible for deployment and GitHub repositories.
 We used Jira to plan and manage our project.

 ## Getting started and deployment

 - This project is split into two repositories.
 One for the backend:
   <https://github.com/Mehcanic/project-3-backend>
-  and one for the frontend:
+  and one for the front-end:
   <https://github.com/Mehcanic/project-3-frontend>

-- The frontend is available to view [here](<https://project-kleur.netlify.app/>)
+- The front-end is available to view [here](<https://project-kleur.netlify.app/>)
 - If you would like to take a look at the code please clone it and run:

 ```console
 npm install
 ```

 - Make sure you have MongoDB installed on your computer.
 - If you have it please run:

 ```console